 The course starts off Portsea taking the competitors into Bass Strait and up the east coast of Australia.
 At some point boats cross the East Australian current into the South easterly trade winds, then through the Solomon Islands and the doldrums of the equator.
 It then heads into the North easterly trade winds and the equatorial current before fighting the Kuroshio (Japan current), which flows up the Pacific Coast of Japan.
 The race finishes in the port of Osaka on Japan’s Honshu Island.

 The objective of the Osaka Cup is to promote a challenging long-distance, short-handed racing event traversing the Pacific Ocean and in so doing, to provide a proving ground for true seamanship.
 It’s also designed to encourage the development of suitable seaworthy yachts and appropriate gear, supplies and techniques for short-handed ocean crossings under sail.

-The race, first held in 1987 to commemorate the 120th anniversary of the opening of the Port of Osaka, is now held every four years (on average) to celebrate the City of Melbourne and the City of Osaka Sister City and Sister Port relationship.
+The race, first held in 1987 to commemorate the 120th anniversary of the opening of the Port of Osaka, is now held every five years (on average) to celebrate the City of Melbourne and the City of Osaka Sister City and Sister Port relationship.